project-meucci/thimm.github.io/docs/Agtech - So What?/From-the-vault-mark-wootton-on-carbon-neutral-farming-at-jigsaw-farms.md

 ---
-title: From the Vault: Mark Wootton on Carbon-Neutral Farming at Jigsaw Farms
+title: From The Vault Mark Wootton On Carbon Neutral Farming At Jigsaw Farms
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2022-06-01)